 I was in Grootbos Private Nature Reserve; 2,500 hectares of coastal hillside owned and managed by the energetic Lutzeyer brothers, and an enthusiastic team of conservationists.
 Since they bought the property in 1991 they have restored the original fynbos vegetation, banishing invasive plants and nurturing 100 bird and 30 mammal species, creating a rare botanical treasure trove.
-For humans, they built 11 One- and Two-Bedroom Suites as well as the 16 stylish suites at Forest Lodge, all hidden discreetly amongst the foliage, and linked by pathways and a tunnel (no milkwood trees were harmed during the building!), and each has its own swimming pool and restaurant.
+For humans, they built a Garden Lodge with 11 One- and Two-Bedroom Suites plus an additional 16 stylish suites at Forest Lodge, all hidden discreetly amongst the foliage.
+Both lodges are linked by pathways and a tunnel (no milkwood trees were harmed during the building!), and each has its own swimming pool and restaurant.
 As a base for nature trails, whale-watching and horse riding, or just a breath of fresh air between Cape Town and the Garden Route, it's unbeatable.